top of page

 Just the quiet shock of looking around one day and realising:

-For many women, this happens after heartbreak, divorce, burnout, loss, or major life change.
+For many women, this happens after heartbreak, divorce, burnout, loss or a major life change.

 And what hurts is not always the practical reality itself.